Updates for participants, providers, and family members of people receiving Comprehensive and Supports Waiver Services

-This temporary rate increase will be effective as of March 13, 2020, and will expire on the date the State of Emergency is lifted.
+This temporary rate increase will be effective as of March 13, 2020, and will expire on September 1, 2020.
 Refer to the COVID-19 DD Waiver Temporary Fee Schedule for temporary rates.

 This temporary rate increase will not be subtracted from participant individual budget amounts (IBAs), nor will it affect participant purchasing power.
 Case managers will not be required to modify IPCs or calculate units that will be impacted by this increase.

 The temporary increase will be implemented in two phases.
-The first phase will address services billed from April 23, 2020 until the end of the State of Emergency.
+The first phase will address services billed from April 23, 2020 through August 31, 2020.
 The second phase will address the retroactively applied increase for services between March 13, 2020 and April 23, 2020 that have already been billed.